Frequently Asked Questions

 Is my home business covered under my homeowners policy?

-What documents or information makes up my homeowners policy
+What documents or information make up my homeowners policy

 Most insurance policies include the same basic components: